 Why Go Solar Now

 Congress recently passed tax reform legislation that will reconfigure how Americans calculate their mortgage interest tax deductions in 2018.
-The good news for homeowners going solar is that the 30 percent solar investment tax credit (ITC) is still in place for 2018.1 However, the credit will drop to 26 percent after 2019 and down to 10 percent in 2021.
+The good news for homeowners going solar is that the 30 percent solar investment tax credit (ITC) is still in place for 2019 However, the credit will drop to 26 percent in 2020 and down to 10 percent in 2021.

 For example, say your SunPower® solar system, including installation, costs $30,000.
-As long as it’s connected to the utility before the end of 2018, you may be eligible to receive a $9,000 tax credit (30% of $30,000) toward your 2018 income taxes.1 Unlike a tax deduction, this tax credit is applied toward taxes owed for 2018.
+As long as it’s connected to the utility before the end of 2019, you may be eligible to receive a $9,000 tax credit (30% of $30,000) toward your 2019 income taxes.
+Unlike a tax deduction, this tax credit is applied toward taxes owed for 2019.
 If you don’t owe enough to get the full credit, you can apply it to the following year(s).

 Save on Your Monthly Utility Bills